willemave/willemsavenue/books/_posts/2017-11-25-Book- Munger.md

 ---
+title: Munger The Complete Investor
+tags: complete investing
 layout: post
 ---
-# Charlie Munger The Complete Investor

 Learning from the success and failure of others is the fastest way to get smarter and wiser without a lot of pain.